mraht-apps/notie/ROADMAP.md

 Version 1.0.0
 =====================================================================
-[X] Table deleteable: Menu for table with menuitem "Delete" [ ] Table rows and columns deletable
+[X] Table deleteable: Menu for table with menuitem "Delete" [ ] Changing page name should reflect on page name in navbar immediately [ ] Table rows and columns deletable
 [ ] Pages can be deleted
 [ ] Table rows as pages: UUID per row/page, internal pagename is UUID [ ] Table creation/deletion: Change Sqlite DB accordingly [ ] New column type: Reference to other tables
 [ ] Column type can be chosen
-[ ] Choosing of user data folder
+[ ] Logout button
+[X] Choosing of filepath to database file
-[ ] Encryption of the user data folder
+[X] Encryption of the database file
 [ ] Page for images and license
-[ ] Auto updater
+[X] Auto updater

-Pages creation:
-1) Create page on base of db data in cache folder if being called and not yet existent
-2) Remove files in cache folder if app is being closed

 Version 1.1.0
 =====================================================================